Our communication skills are our greatest gift, talent and responsibility. They offer key first impressions and hold a lasting impact.

 dynamic is vastly different from what it was 10 years ago.
 Women are becoming more assertive in their quest to find

-lifelong contract, which restricts their growth and potential or offer themselves up as the 'sacrificial lamb' in the namesake of
+a lifelong contract, which restricts their growth and potential or offer themselves up as the 'sacrificial lamb' in the namesake

-spend our lives dedicated to his happiness.
-Men are the designated 'bread winner', the head of the family and are expected to
+and spend our lives dedicated to his happiness.
+Men are the designated 'bread winner', the head of the family and are expected

-find a wife, procreate and carry the burden of offering their wives and children the 'ideal' life'.
-Aside from marriage being a
+to find a wife, procreate and carry the burden of offering their wives and children the 'ideal' life'.
+Aside from marriage being a tradition,

-tradition, which has been passed down from generation to generation, a symbolic ritual of ownership and a way to deal with
+which has been passed down from generation to generation, a symbolic ritual of ownership and a way to deal with taxes, what

-family.
 However, there are no 'marriages' mentioned in early times.
-The Christian bible makes no note of any 'marriage'
+The Christian bible makes no note of any 'marriage' ceremony.
+Adam

-women to men as property and guarantee family legitimacy.
-Hidden within the hypnotic veil of romance, those reasons still
+to men as property and guarantee family legitimacy.
+Hidden within the hypnotic veil of romance, those reasons still exist.
+However,

-exist.
-However, some countries have begun to disallow marriage in the name of human rights.
-Those actions make a premier
+some countries have begun to disallow marriage in the name of human rights.
+Those actions make a premier statement and reflect

 The idea of marriage, as we know it today, is romantic ideology.
 In today’s society, this legal rite of ownership is alleged to be